jdcantrell/luggage/readme.md

   - progress bar for upload?
   - handle multiple files - need to have a queue
   - signify new files
+* Format Uploaded On dates
+* Use prettify.js instead of Albino - if we can optionally load on source pages
 * Finish updating a file on edit
 * Allow users to remove uploaded files
 * Make site work with javascript off (because it should be easy)
+* Fabfile and deploy
 * Remove query debugging
 * prevent csrf (just a random token on our forms correct?)
 * Make user sessions optionally last for a 30days instead of a year?